parnustk/lisbackend/README.md

     RequireJS,
     NodeJS,
     Gulp,
-    ~~Foundation6 sites~~ switched to Bootstrap3
+    Bootstrap3
-    ~Karma or Casper(probably as Angular docs suggest)~~ - if we get time, then like angular1 docs suggest :(

 ## Technical requirements

-Server side logic(back end) has to be covered by automated acceptance and functional tests.
+Server side logic(back end) has to be covered by automated acceptance, functional and unit tests.
-Client side has to be covered at least with E2E tests for models.

 ## Material